sptrakesh/config-db/README.md

 ```

 The following environment variables can be used to customise the container:
+* `CONFIG_FILE` - The JSON file (volume mount) with full configuration.
+All
+  other variables/options are ignored.
 * `HTTP_PORT` - The port to run the HTTP/2 service on.
 Default `6000`.
 * `TCP_PORT` - The port to run the TCP service on.
 Default `2020`.
 * `THREADS` - The number of threads to use for the services.
 Default `4`.